jakewhiteley/hodl/README.md

 ## Basic Usage

-A service can be added to the container as follows:
+A service can be added to the container by providing the class name, and a definition for the service.

 ```` php
 $hodl->add('Some\Namespace\Foo', function() {